Asset Management Programs

 Asset Management Planning Loans:

 The Capacity Development and DWSRF Programs are offering Asset Management Planning Loans to CWS to develop a full asset management plan.
 A municipality may receive up to $50,000 in planning loan forgiveness to develop and implement a DEC-approved asset management plan that meets the guidelines in Guidance 26.
-Please note: The Division is no longer accepting AMP loan applications for 2022.
-Applications will start again in January 2023.

 All water systems can benefit from developing an Asset Management Plan but the plan is not an endpoint.
 To get all of the benefits from Asset Management, everyone from the system (elected officials, managers, operators, and administrative staff) must use Asset Management tools and practices on a daily basis.